Meaning of NLP (Natural Language Processing)

 - What is text Summarization in NLP?

-NLP Interview Questions and Answers with Explanations
+NLP Interview Questions and Answers with Explanations in 2020

 1. Which of the following techniques can be used for keyword normalization in NLP, the process of converting a keyword into its base form?